End Time Title

 Jesus says in Matthew 10:33, "whoever denies Me before men, I will also deny him before My Father who is in heaven."

-Is living in a bunker during the end times and withholding our testimony of Jesus Christ from a lost and deceived world around us tantamount to denying Jesus?
+Is living fearfully in a bunker during the end times and withholding our testimony of Jesus Christ from a lost and deceived world around us tantamount to denying Jesus?

-I believe the answer is YES!
+I think the answer is yes.

-We have to "choose this day whom you (we) will serve."
+The Bible says, "choose this day whom you will serve."
 (Joshua 24:15)

 In the "talent parable" the Master (God) "cast the worthless servant into the outer darkness" for hiding (and not using) what God had given him.

-God gives us all a testimony
+God gives us all a testimony to proclaim, not to hide.

 Is it wise to hide it?